and their stories /1

 What is remarkable is that these trees have survived a massive reconfiguration of the park in the 1960s, as well as the demolition of the children’s library in 1995, during the reconstruction and renovation of the library’s original 1899 Findlay building.

-The Balsam Fir is the provincial tree of New Brunswick (in case you are wondering, Quebec’s provincial tree is the Yellow Birch).
+The Balsam Fir is New Brunswick’s provincial tree (in case you are wondering, Quebec’s is the Yellow Birch).
 The resin of the Balsam Fir contains oleoresin that has a refractive index similar to glass.
 As such, it is used within optical equipment and in the manufacturing of medicinal components and varnishes.

 The Balsam Fir has the ability to retain its needles and, coupled with a lasting fragrance, has made it one of the favourite species used as Christmas trees.
 In fact, Sorel Québec, holds the distinction of the first recorded Christmas tree in North America.
 On Christmas Eve 1781, Baron Frederick-Adolphus and Baroness Riedesel hosted a traditional German party that comprised a Balsam Fir decorated with candles and fruit.